GameTimeline

 Dating note

-~28 AC is a fan-cited checkpoint year in post-Conquest chronologies—not a single battle date.
+~28 AC is a fan-cited checkpoint in post-Conquest chronologies—not a single named battle date in the show.
+Keep the tilde; books don’t stage a 28 AC set-piece here.

 TV coverage